chromium/pdfium/README.md

 ### Compilers supported

+PDFium aims to be compliant with the [Chromium policy](https://chromium.googlesource.com/chromium/src/+/main/docs/toolchain_support.md#existing-toolchain-support).

-Clang.
+Currently this means Clang.
 Former MSVC users should consider using clang-cl if needed.
+Community-contributed patches for gcc will be allowed.
+No MSVC patches will be taken.

 #### Google employees